Portugal's president poised for reelection, exit polls show | DW | 24.01.2021

 Exit polls put President Marcelo Rebelo de Sousa on track to win a second term.
 Portugal's presidential election was held amid a deadly surge in COVID-19 cases.

 An exit poll published by public broadcaster RTP showed Rebelo de Sousa winning between 57% and 62% of the vote.
-The figures would be enough for him to win outright, avoiding a runoff election.
+The figures would be enough for him to win an absolute majority, avoiding a runoff election.

 Socialist challenger Ana Gomes is projected to take second place, snagging 13% to 16% of the vote.

-The poll also showed a surprising level of support for right-wing populist candidate Andre Ventura, who is projected to take third place with 16%.
+The poll also showed a surprising level of support for far-right, populist candidate Andre Ventura, who is projected to take third place with 16%.

+Analysts have been watching closely to see how Ventura would perform, as Portugal has largely not seen the same surge in support for populist parties that many of its fellow EU nations have in the past few years.
+In 2019, Ventura won his party's first and only parliamentary seat winning 1.3%.

 More to follow...